sbrouard/partage-ecran/scripts/README.md

 ### Client

-Run `./client.sh` on the device to use to see server's screen
+Run `./client.sh ip port` on the device to use to see server's screen.
+With 'ip' and 'port' the server ip and server port used for the screen streaming

+### Important note

+Run the server before the client, otherwise, the client won't be able to connect to the server and will exit immediatly.